sap-tutorials/Tutorials/tutorials/s4hana-cds-launchpad-designer-fiori-role/s4hana-cds-launchpad-designer-fiori-role.md

 ![Launchpad1 ](Lauchnpad1png.png)

-From the above welcome page, click on the link (1 in the screenshot below) to access the Login screen of the Fiori Launchpad Designer.
+From the above welcome page, click on the link (1 in the screenshot above) to access the Login screen of the Fiori Launchpad Designer.

 ![Launchpad2](Lauchnpad2.png)